 An image of an entire process is a myth.
 Myth (e.g., Cadmus, Gorgon, Trojan Horse) is a single image of an entire process.
 A word is a single shot of a process.
 A language or medium is a macro-myth which may include all sorts of derivative myths, etc.1

 Every word is a “derivative myth” within the “macro-myth” of some language.
 An “entire process” lies behind its appearance and activity there.
-This is the process through which — but not in clock time! — that word has come to be selected out of all the other words which might have been used in its place.
+This is the process — but not one in clock time! — through which that word has come to be selected out of all the other words which might have been used in its place.
 Moreover, as McLuhan described, every word selected in this process has multiple meanings and here, too, selection must be exercised:

 every word has a hidden ground of many many layers under every single word you utter (…) Every single word you use whether it is ‘cat’ or ‘dog’ or whatever has layer after layer of hidden meanings that are not [all] used, but when you use the word, all of them are put into resident activity.
 Whenever you use the word it doesn’t matter whether you know the [complete range of its] meaning or not, the whole word is in resident activity.
 It echoes.
 The totality of the word is put into action by just using it.
 You don’t have to know [all] that it means — just hearing it is enough.
 So this again is an example of the hidden ground as part of our ordinary perceptual lives.
 (45:50ff)2